Notice

 Check the Fire Danger Rating

-Fire Permits expire on December 31 and must be renewed annually.
+Fire permits expire on December 31 and must be renewed annually.
+Campfire permits are not valid if there is a municipal or provincial campfire ban in effect.

-Apply for a campfire permit by completing the WFRS Fillable Fire Permit Application and, if applicable, the WFRS Fillable Fire Permit Permission Letter.
+Apply for a campfire permit by completing the WFRS Fillable Fire Permit Application (PDF) and, if applicable, the WFRS Fillable Fire Permit Permission Letter (PDF).
 Please email the completed form(s) to fire@whistler.ca.

-When the Fire Danger Rating is High or Extreme, only propane barbecues are allowed in Whistler parks providing they are being used safely and in accordance with the manufacturers recommendations.
+Only propane barbecues are allowed in Whistler parks providing they are being used safely and in accordance with the manufacturer’s recommendations.

 The Province of British Columbia also implements fire bans and restrictions.
 These apply to BC Parks, Crown lands, and private lands outside of the municipal boundaries.